 Our local chapter is fully responsible for securing funds to support our local mission and WE NEED YOUR HELP.

-A quick look at what we do for hungry kids in the Waukesha County area.
+A look at what we do for hungry kids in Waukesha County.

 With over 4,600 children in Waukesha County eligible for free or reduced lunches, the group wants to continue to grow so that we can reach more of the hungry kids right in our own backyard.
 To do so, we need the continued help of volunteers for bag filling, Friday morning distributions, and planning our next fundraising event.

 To sign-up or get more information about volunteer opportunities, please visit the “Get Involved” page, or fill out the form below.